jaimetur/PhotoMigrator/help/01-command-line-interface.md

                Select Parallel/Sequential migration during Automatic Migration job.
                This argument only applies if both '--source' and '--target' arguments are given.
                (default: True).
+-pushMaxMB  ; --push-asset-max-size-mb <MEGABYTES>
+               Maximum failed-upload size eligible for Automatic Migration retry. `0` means unlimited and is the default.
+Set a positive value only to keep larger failed files in `Push_Failed`.
+-immichUploadTimeout ; --immich-upload-timeout-seconds <SECONDS>
+               Immich only.
+Upload read timeout for Upload Albums, Upload All, and Automatic Migration when Immich is the target. (default: 900).

 GOOGLE PHOTOS TAKEOUT MANAGEMENT: